 - Stay away from smoky places.
 If you smoke, try to cut back.
 Your healthcare team can help. - Try light exercise, if possible.
-Exercise can help improve the flow of oxygen to your blood. - Sleeping with your head raised (on pillows) may help you breathe easier.
+Exercise can help improve the flow of oxygen to your blood. - Sleeping with your head raised (on pillows) may help you breathe easier. - Manage anxiety by taking slow, steady, deep breaths and try to picture a setting that relaxes and calms you.
+Try to stay focused on the setting and breathe slowly.

-- Manage anxiety by taking slow, steady, deep breaths and try to picture a setting that relaxes and calms you.
-Try to stay focused on the setting and breathe slowly. - Try breathing exercises.
-Breathe in through your nose for 4 counts.
-Hold your breath for four counts.
-Blow out slowly through pursed lips for a count of eight.
+- Try breathing exercises.
+Breathe in through your nose and count to 4.
+Hold your breath for 4 counts.
+Blow out slowly through pursed lips for a count of 8.
 "Smell the roses, blow out the candle." - Using a handheld fan activates facial nerves and can help you feel like you can breathe easier.

-- Medications used in an inhaler (a tool used to breathe in medications). - Medications used in a nebulizer (turns liquid medicine into a mist that is breathed in). - Oxygen
+- Medications used in an inhaler (a tool used to breathe in medications). - Medications used in a nebulizer (a tool that turns liquid medicine into a mist that is breathed in). - Oxygen

 It is important to tell your healthcare team right away if you are having difficulty breathing.
-If you are having shortness of breath, that is NOT an emergency, talk to your healthcare team about whether oxygen or an incentive spirometer (a tool designed to increase lung function) might help you.
+Talk to your healthcare team about whether oxygen or an incentive spirometer (a tool designed to increase lung function) might help you.